A Chirality-Based Quantum Leap: Chirality and Spin Measurements

 \subsection{Electrochemistry Experiments}

-In electrochemical processes, electrons are either removed or added to a chemical system.
-As shown schematically in \textbf{Fig.\ \ref{FigElectrochemistry1}}, the redox process of chiral molecules can be spin-selective.
-When an electron is approaching a chiral molecule, it induces charge polarization in the molecule.
-As a result, an induced electric dipole is formed and the electron is attracted to the positive pole.
-It was shown that in chiral molecules, charge polarization is accompanied by spin polarization, due to the CISS effect,\cite{Kumar2017} and which spin is associated with which electric pole depends on the handedness of the molecule.
-Therefore, when spin-polarized electrons approach a chiral system,\cite{Ziv2019} its probability to attach to the molecule is higher if the spin on the positive pole is polarized opposite to the spin of the approaching electron.
-This restriction results in enantioselectivity that is a consequence of the electron being spin polarized.\cite{Bloom2020}
+Electrochemical processes add to or remove electrons from chemical systems. \textbf{Fig.\ \ref{FigElectrochemistry1}} shows that redox processes in chiral molecules can be spin selective.
+When an electron approaches a chiral molecule, it induces charge polarization.
+An induced electric dipole is formed and the electron is attracted to the positive pole.
+It was found that in chiral molecules, charge polarization is accompanied by spin polarization due to the CISS effect;\cite{Kumar2017,Ziv2019} which spin is associated with which electric pole depends on the handedness of the molecule.
+Therefore, when spin-polarized electrons approach a chiral system,\cite{Ziv2019} their ability to attach to the molecule is higher if the spin on the positive pole is polarized opposite to the spin of the approaching system.
+This preference results in enantioselectivity given that the electron is spin-polarized.\cite{Bloom2020}

-Recently, it was demonstrated that spin selectivity can control both reduction and oxidation electrochemical processes.\cite{Metzger2020} As an example for an oxidation process, electropolymerization of 1-pyrenecarboxylic acid was performed on a magnetic electrode (10 nm of Ni and 10 nm of Au on ITO) that was magnetized either `up' or `down' relative to the electrode surface. \textbf{Fig.\ \ref{FigElectrochemistry2}a} shows a reaction scheme for the formation of polypyrene.
-Initiation of the reaction involves electrooxidation of the monomer unit to form a radical cation.
-The steric constraints of the pyrene rings lead to a propeller-like arrangement of the monomers; control over their stereoarrangement imparts axial chirality into the polymer chain. \textbf{Fig.\ \ref{FigElectrochemistry2}b} shows the circular dichroism (CD) spectra taken of the pyrene polymer films on the electrode surface.
+Recently, it was found that spin selectivity can control both electrochemical reduction and oxidation.\cite{Metzger2020} As an example of an oxidation process, electropolymerization of 1-pyrenecarboxylic acid was performed on a magnetic electrode (10 nm of Ni and 10 nm of Au on ITO) that was magnetized either `up' or `down' relative to the electrode surface. \textbf{Fig.\ \ref{FigElectrochemistry2}a} shows a reaction scheme for the formation of polypyrene.
+Initiation of the reaction involves electro-oxidation of the monomer unit to form a radical cation.
+The steric constraints of the pyrene rings lead to a propeller-like arrangement of the monomers; control over their stereo arrangement imparts axial chirality into the polymer chain. \textbf{Fig.\ \ref{FigElectrochemistry2}b} shows the CD spectra of the pyrene polymer films on the electrode surface.
 In turn, the red curve shows the CD spectrum with the electrode magnetized in the `up' direction and the blue curve corresponds to the case for magnetization in the `down' direction.
 The red and blue curves exhibit opposite Cotton effects in pyrene's excimer spectral region.